wazuh/wazuh-documentation/source/development/packaging/generate-wpk-package.rst

   # ./generate_wpk_package.sh -t macos -b v|WAZUH_LATEST| -d /tmp/wpk -k /tmp/keys -o macOSAgent.wpk -pn /tmp/wazuh-agent-|WAZUH_LATEST|-|WAZUH_REVISION_OSX|.pkg

-This will build a |WAZUH_LATEST| Wazuh macOS WPK package named macOSAgent.wpk, using the previously generated keys that are saved in ``/tmp/keys``, and store it in ``/tmp/wpk``.
+This script builds a Wazuh |WAZUH_LATEST| macOS WPK package named macOSAgent.wpk and stores it in ``/tmp/wpk``.
+This action is done using the previously generated keys that are saved in ``/tmp/keys``.

-If the ``-c`` or ``--checksum`` option is used there will be a file containing the SHA512 checksum in the same output path or you can indicate where you want to store it.
+If the ``-c`` or ``--checksum`` option is used, a file is created containing the SHA512 checksum in the same output path.
+This location is configurable and you can indicate where you want to store it.

 Here you can see an example of how to build a WPK generation with checksum: